Cecil Williams (anti-apartheid activist): Theater

+Underground Activism

+Working within the clandestine alliance of the African National Congress and South African Communist Party (SACP), Williams was a key operative in the underground liberation movement.
+Using his theatre couverture as a high-profile director, he provided essential logistical support and a public shield for the activities of Nelson Mandela and the military wing, uMkhonto weSizwe (MK).

-Williams had an apartment on one of the upper floors of a Johannesburg apartment building.
+Williams had an apartment on the 16th floor of Ansteys Building.
 He allowed this apartment to be used as a meeting place between Nelson Mandela and his wife Winnie Mandela when the former was in hiding.

-Williams had befriended a wealthy elderly white woman named Mrs Sharp, who bought him gifts and provided him with money; she gave him a large Austin Westminster car.
-This car was sometimes used by Mandela, when he was pretending to be a chauffeur.
+His large Austin Westminster car was sometimes used by Mandela, when he was pretending to be a chauffeur.

 Arrest

 In 1962, Mandela wanted to travel to Natal in order to meet with Albert Luthuli in order to discuss the ANC's relationship with the Pan-African Congress.
 He was then based in Lilliesleaf, and set off with Williams in the latter's car; Mandela pretended to be a chauffeur.
 They visited Durban, where Mandela met with Ismail Meer and his wife Fatima Meer, and then drove to Groutville, where Mandela met with Luthuli.

-Driving back to Johannesburg on the afternoon of Sunday 5 August, they were overtaken by a police car while passing Howick.
-The police car, soon followed by two others, flagged Mandela and Williams down; Mandela hid his pistol and notebook between the two front seats.
-Mandela informed the police that his name was David Motsamai, although they replied that they were aware of his real identity and that he and Williams were under arrest.
+On Sunday afternoon, 5 August, during their return journey to Johannesburg, they were caught in a police ambush that had been set up three days earlier near Howick.
+Mandela hid his pistol and notebook between the two front seats and informed the police that his name was David Motsamai, although they replied that they were aware of his real identity and that he and Williams were under arrest.
 The police drove the pair to Pietermaritzburg, locking them in separate cells.

-Williams was subsequently placed under 12-hour house arrest.
+Williams refused to explain his links to Nelson Mandela and, shielded by white privilege under apartheid, was subsequently placed under house arrest.

 Later life

-After his release Williams fled South Africa.
-He later lived in Glasgow, where he worked as a theatre director and campaigned with the Glasgow group of the Anti-Apartheid Movement.
+In November 1962, while under house arrest, Williams managed to leave South Africa for Southern Rhodesia before joining contacts in London.
+He later lived in Glasgow, where he worked as a theatre director and campaigned with the Glasgow group of Anti-Apartheid Movement.

 Personal life

 Williams was gay, and suffered homophobic attacks.
-Mandela’s biographer Martin Meredith described Williams as "a debonair figure".
+Mandela's biographer Martin Meredith described Williams as "a debonair figure".